tarnishablec/gallop/packages/gallop/README.md

 ## Features

-- gallop is `non-intrusive` so technically you can use it in any framework like vue or react
+- gallop is `non-intrusive` so technically you can use it in any framework like Vue or react

-- gallop is inspired by many frameworks such as `lit-html, vue, react, cyclejs`
+- gallop is inspired by many frameworks such as `lit-html, Vue, react, cyclejs`

 - use `template literals` to auto detect dynamic & static code